A Treatise on the Binomial Theorem: Review and discussion

 Doyle, in his works, never describes the contents of the treatise.
 This has not stopped people from speculating on what it might have contained.
 Mathematician Harold Davis, in the book The Summation of Series, attributes certain binomial identities to Moriarty.
 These have been expanded on in further work, tying the Treatise into the standard mathematical literature.
 Less formal depictions of the content are also available.
 For example, in 1955 science fiction writer Poul Anderson wrote about the treatise for The Baker Street Journal.

 The Treatise is sometimes used when a reference is needed to a non-specific example of a scientific paper.

 In cryptography papers, the users and attackers of a cryptosystem are often given names suggestive of their roles.
 "Eve", for example, is most often the eavesdropper, listening in on an exchange.
-Malicious attackers are typically "Mallory", but in at least one cryptographic paper, the malicious attacker is "Moriarty".
-However, there are real academics named Moriarty, so to avoid confusion the paper distinguished the hypothetical attacker as "the author of A Treatise on the Binomial Theorem".
+Malicious attackers are typically "Mallory", but in some cryptographic papers, the malicious attacker is "Moriarty".
+However, there are real academics named Moriarty, so to avoid confusion one paper distinguished the hypothetical attacker as "the author of A Treatise on the Binomial Theorem".